Teuton Systems PC

 Do not run commands you do not understand

-If you are looking for help on the internet and someone suggests you type a command into the terminal - don't run it if you don't understand what it does, especially if it starts with ”sudo” (which gives administrator rights).
-Malicious commands do appear in forums and comments sections, just as with other operating systems.
-If you are unsure, contact our customer service instead.
+If you're seeking help online and someone suggests you type a command into the terminal – don't run it unless you understand what it does, especially if it starts with "sudo" (which grants administrator privileges).
+Malicious commands appear in forums and comment sections, just like with other operating systems.
+If in doubt, contact our customer service instead.

 Graphics cards: AMD performs better than NVIDIA on Linux